justtheimpaler/debbie/README.md

 ## Data Scenarios

+This is an optional feature that can be useful to some projects.

 Each version folder (like `1.0.2` in the example above) can optionally include a `scenarios` subfolder that can in turn include one or more data scenarios.
 Only one of these scenarios can be chosen to complement the build sequence; it's selected with the `datascenario` property.